 Complementing Performance Lab Flex perfectly, and from the same stable, is Performance Lab Omega-3.
 Omega-3 is a wonderfully versatile nutrient that can support heart, nerves, immune system, cells, as well as joints.

-Omega-3 supplements have been found to improve joint pain and reduce joint function when used either with, or as an alternative to, conventional painkillers.
-It can also help to reduce stiffness, swelling, tenderness and discomfort of the joints.
+Omega-3 supplements have been found to improve joint pain and reduce joint function when used either with or as an alternative to conventional painkillers.
+It can also help to reduce stiffness, swelling, tenderness, and discomfort in the joints.
 Omega-3 may even help to delay or prevent the onset of arthritis.

 It can also boost blood flow during exercise, helping to reduce exercise-related joint pain.